 These restrictions apply to wedding receptions, family gatherings, conventions, and other nonessential gatherings but do not apply to gatherings that occur during the ordinary course of business or government

-Sporting and Recreational Events: Youth and adult group sporting and recreational gathering are prohibited except for high school, college, and professional sports
+Sporting and Recreational Events: except for high school, college, and professional sports

 High School Sports & Extracurriculars: Sporting, recreational, and extracurricular events

-Only two spectators permitted for each high school athlete, performer or competitor, and must wear a mask and maintain 6 feet distance from other spectators
+Only two spectators for each youth or adult athlete, cheerleader, pep band member, or organizer staff, unless all spectators are from the same household , must wear a mask and maintain 6 feet distance from other spectators.

-Students can be closer than six feet and are not required to wear masks
+Students participating can be closer than six feet and are not required to wear masks

-Masks required when not seated (while playing games, dancing, etc.)
+Masks required when not seated at a table, booth, or bar (while playing games, dancing, etc.)